archivesspace/tech-docs/ASTRO/src/content/docs/provisioning/solr.md

+---
-# Running ArchivesSpace with external Solr
+title: Running ArchivesSpace with external Solr
+---

 For ArchivesSpace > 3.1.1 this is **required**.
 For previous versions it is optional.

 ## Supported Solr Versions

-**Note: ArchivesSpace does NOT currently support Solr 9.
+\*\*Note: ArchivesSpace does NOT currently support Solr 9.
 Using the latest version of Solr 8 is recommended at this time.

 ArchivesSpace "officially" supports the version indicated in [solrconfig.xml](https://github.com/archivesspace/archivesspace/blob/master/solr/solrconfig.xml#L7).